JMcrafter26/sora-global-extractor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project has a custom license that allows you to use it only in the Sora/Sulfur iOS application.
+[See LICENSE](./LICENSE) for more details.